indypy/2019.indypy.org/README.md

 # Website for PyCascades

+🚨🚨🚨🚨 Pushing or merging to master will automatically deploy 🚨🚨🚨🚨

 Just a few notes on how to work with this setup for the website.
 The most important is that we are using the static site generator [Lektor](https://www.getlektor.com/) and are hosting the content on